← back to 420kc.dev

 product and operations

-Product ownership, roadmap planning, feature prioritization, community feedback triage, launch strategy, support loops, trust messaging, adoption tracking, retention analysis, public changelog writing
+Product ownership, roadmap planning, feature prioritization, community feedback triage, launch strategy, adoption tracking, public changelog writing

 community and growth